tchewik/bilingualrsp/README.md

 This repository contains the official code and data for the ACL 2024 Findings paper [Bilingual Rhetorical Structure Parsing with Large Parallel Annotations](https://aclanthology.org/2024.findings-acl.577/).

+## Trained Models

+This repository focuses on data and experiments.
+For applying the trained parsers, visit the [IsaNLP RST repository](https://github.com/tchewik/isanlp_rst) for models and usage instructions.

 ## Data

 The data directory structure should be as follows: